Perspectives in Film

 Schoeneman’s film courses are unique to summer sessions.
 “Some students are really interested in film but haven’t developed habits of how to watch a film.”

 Schoeneman, a professor of psychology, began teaching summer film courses in 1991.
-This summer Schoeneman will teach two film courses: one focusing on Orson Welles and the other on Alfred Hitchcock.
+This summer Schoeneman will teach two film courses focusing on Stanley Kubrick and Orson Welles, respectively.

 “Controversial and Subversive”